sokcheng/Kitsuchan-NG/README.md

 For your convenience, a `config.json.example` file is provided.
 In the future, one objective of mine is to implement per-cog settings.

-By default, Kitsuchan-NG responds to mentions as its default command prefix.
-You can override this with the aforementioned `COMMAND_PREFIX` parameter.

 # Logging

 If you create a guild, and make a channel called either `log` or something that starts with `log-`,